kevL/yata/ReadMe.txt

 Ctrl+Home - scrolls table to top
 Ctrl+End - scrolls table to bottom

+- w/ row selected
+Home - selects the top row
+End - selects the bottom row
+PageUp - selects the row a page above
+PageDown - selects the row a page below
+Up/Down arrows - selects the row in the direction

 Escape - deselects any selected cells if not currently editing a cell
        - if editing a cell it escapes the edit without changing the field